 It is therefore crucial that every load is carefully planned at the outset.
 Based on the answers to the three questions listed above – as well as the freight agent’s prior knowledge of the product and shipment – a visit to a suitable tank wash facility can be pre-planned into the trip.
 Some consignee locations may even have steam on site.
 When that’s the case with your load, it is vital that you inform your freight agent as it can potentially save you a good deal of time and money.

 A primary consideration when shipping temperature-sensitive products is the actual loading temperature of the product.
 If the loading temperature is reported to be 140˚F but is actually 135˚F when the driver arrives, the entire math of the trip is thrown off substantially.
-Because of this, many brokers and carriers may pre-plan a “just in case” stop at a tank wash station for loads that wouldn’t otherwise require steaming.
+Because of this, many brokers and bulk freight carriers may pre-plan a “just in case” stop at a tank wash station for loads that wouldn’t otherwise require steaming.

 Additionally, it is ideal that the loading temperature is at least 20˚F greater than the required delivery temperature in order to account for temperature losses.